junxit/us-congress-bills-117/bill.md

   - **(2)** with respect to a renewal grant described under paragraph (3)(D)(i) of such section, that exceeds 125 percent of the amount of non-Federal funds raised by the eligible coalition, including in-kind contributions, for that fiscal year; and
   - **(3)** with respect to a renewal grant described under paragraph (3)(D)(ii) of such section, that exceeds 150 percent of the amount of non-Federal funds raised by the eligible coalition, including in-kind contributions, for that fiscal year.
 - **(b)** *Limitation* The Administrator may not provide a grant or renewal grant to an eligible coalition in an amount exceeding the amount of funds initially agreed to be provided by the Administrator under the applicable agreement.

+## § 3.
+Raising cap on administrative expenses under Anti-Drug Abuse Act of 1988

+Section 1024(b) of the Anti-Drug Abuse Act of 1988 (21 U.S.C.
+1524(b)) is amended by striking “8 percent” and inserting “12 percent”.